madeindra/madeindra.github.io/_posts/2024-09-28-ai-for-mock-interview.md

 layout: post
 title: "AI for Mock Interview"
 date: "2024-09-21 00:00:00"
-category: "Work"
+category: "Project"
 image: "/assets/images/2024-09-28-ai-for-mock-interview.webp"
 feature_image: true
-description: "My journey on porting a AI-powered web app for developer interview prep into a desktop app that can be run by anyone on their laptop.
-Here I will share with you about the fun and challenges I faced during the process."
+description: "My journey on porting an AI-powered web app for developer interview prep into a desktop app that can be run by anyone on their laptop.
+The fun and challenges faced during the process will be shared here."
 keywords:
   - Wails
   - Golang